In episode 4 we learned that Catherine Oxenberg’s daughter India was a member of DOS. “Jane Doe” told us of her experience being in the secret group.

 We cut to Catherine who is on her way to pick up her mother, Elizabeth, from the airport.
 She tells us in voice over that she struggled with the idea of going to the press.
 But she understands the impact this article could have.
 She talks about the affect this cult has on people and how it separates family members from each other, sometimes for good.

-I read somewhere (I can’t recall where), possibly from another Nxivm documentary, that Clare harassed her father, as he lay on his deathbed, to repudiate the things he had said about Keith in the Forbes article.
+I read or heard somewhere (I can’t recall where), possibly from another Nxivm documentary, that Clare harassed her father, as he lay on his deathbed, to repudiate the things he had said about Keith in the Forbes article.